B2ORG/T6-B2SONG-PATCH/README.md

 # Leaderboards

 New in version 7 is a leaderboard module.
 If file storing leaderboard data is present in your patch folder, Song patch will display current records for the map you're playing.
-For that to show, you need to download 2nd file that you can find in releases( installation process looks exactly the same as main patch file), this file will be updated every time a record is beaten, but it's up to the player to download the updated file from the releases section.
+For the module to work, it needs to be downloaded from [extensions respository](https://github.com/B2ORG/T6-B2EXTENSIONS) and possibly compiled (depending on the Plutonium version).
+Please note, i do not update the data there anymore, so unless you wish to contribute there and update the values, i'd probably say don't use it.

 # Updates

-- To see details about updates, visit [changelog](https://github.com/Zi0MIX/T6-SONG-TIMER-PATCH/blob/main/CHANGELOG.md) file.
+- To see details about updates, visit [changelog](https://github.com/B2ORG/T6-B2SONG-PATCH/blob/main/CHANGELOG.md) file.
 - To track development, join [my Discord server](https://discord.gg/fDY4VR6rNE), where details about my current projects are being posted
 - To track releases (for both main updates and leaderboard file updates) join [Official Song Speedrunning Discord Server](https://discord.gg/8ugeuytEAm).
 Info about releases will also appear on my server, but if you gonna play song speedruns, i recommend being on the dedicated discord server regardless.